President and Chief Executive Officer

 Doug’s outstanding leadership has garnered him both local and national accolades.
 The Austin Business Journal recognized Doug with a Health Care Hero Award and he has twice been named to the Non-Profit Times’ Power and Influence Top 50, an honor bestowed to the top 50 nonprofit executives.

 Doug currently holds numerous civic and charitable board positions for organizations such as the Union for International Cancer Control, the Ulman Cancer Fund for Young Adults, the Campaign for Tobacco-Free Kids and C-Change.
 He also sits on the advisory board for Provectus Pharmaceuticals and is an active member of the Young Presidents’ Organization.
-Doug previously served for four years as the Chairman of the National Cancer Institute Director’s Consumer Liaison Group.
+Doug served for four years as the Chairman of the National Cancer Institute Director’s Consumer Liaison Group.

 [Return to top]

-Executive Vice President of Government Relations and External Affairs
+Executive Vice President External Affairs

 Morgan Binswanger joined the Foundation as Chief of Staff in June 2008.
 He is a member of the executive management team and provides leadership, direction and vision facilitating the LIVESTRONG Foundation’s short-term and long-term strategic planning.